flutewizard100/WRO26TeamUpForStem/Documentation/EngineeringJournal.md

 However, it was still too large to fit on our robot.
 It was also heavy and expensive, so we switched to our current LiDAR, the LDRobot LD19.

+## Odometry Calibration

+Our SparkFun OTOS sensor does not report distance and rotation perfectly, so we calibrate it before use.
+We drove the car along a known straight line and compared the reported distance to the real distance to get a linear scalar of 0.99554497057, then rotated the car through a known angle and did the same to get an angular scalar of 0.99995448187.
+We also run `calibrate_otos.py`, which records the sensor for 15 seconds while the car is still and measures the standard deviation of its readings, since the OTOS reports small nonzero values even when nothing is moving.
+Those standard deviations become the covariances we give the EKF, so it knows how much to trust the sensor.

+## Scan Filter

+Our LiDAR sometimes returns bad readings, so we run every scan through a filter before using it.
+Any point closer than 10 cm is dropped because it is almost always a reflection off the car itself, and any point farther than 4 m is dropped because the LiDAR returns a max-range value when it does not hit anything.
+A speckle filter then removes isolated points that differ from their neighbors by more than 0.5 m, which cleans up random spikes.
+This leaves us with a scan that only contains real walls and obstacles.

+## Training the Limelight

+We run object detection on the Limelight to find the red and green pillars, the orange and blue corner lines, and the black outer wall.
+To train it we took pictures of the real field from many angles, distances, and lighting conditions, then drew bounding boxes around each object and labeled it with the correct class.
+The Limelight web interface trained a neural detector on this data, which we then deployed to the camera.
+The pillar detections tell us which side to pass an obstacle on, while the corner lines and black wall give us fixed features we can use to localize the car on the field.

 ## Open Loop Logic

 For our open loop, we use a state machine with 5 states, each one leading to another: